 Plan actuary's rationale: Proposed rates are adjusted from current rates to reflect observed July 1, 2019 - June 30, 2023 experience.
 In general, proposed rates lie between current rates and liability-weighted experience.
 The measurements were prepared on a liability-weighted basis since termination decisions are often correlated with the value of expected pension benefits.
-There is a note indicating some withdrawal pattern volatility during the study period, and for this reason some of the proposed withdrawal rates were not adjusted as much as they otherwise would have been.
+There is also a note that there was some withdrawal pattern volatility during the study period, and for this reason some of the proposed withdrawal rates were not adjusted as much as they otherwise would have been.